openpilotkr/openpilot_bak/README.md

 0. This fork is for all people who love Comma's Openpilot.
 Thanks to xx979xx, tk211x, xps-genesis, atom, hoya, moksatang, mamul, neokii, oricialworks and everyone helping me or contributing for HKGs.

+1. Branches
+ - OPKR: main branch, stable, not latest.
+This will be updated if test branch is done.
+ - _test: test branches, not stable, latest, for testing new fuctions, codes, or the other things.

-1. How to Install
+2. How to Install
  - Use fork installer : Type https://opkr.tk/fork/opkr on custom URL window(Short URL.
 This will install OPKR branch directly.) or you can use Shane's fork installer(https://smiskol.com/fork)
  - Use a command : cd /data; mv openpilot openpilot_bak; git clone https://github.com/openpilotkr/openpilot.git -b OPKR; reboot

-2. How to use(functions)
+3. How to use(functions)
  - Device(Function Name: Explanation)
    - Driving Camera: You can preview/unview Openpilot Driving Camera.
  - Network(Function Name: Explanation)